CodaertAcademy/NotePad/README.md

 ----------------------------------------------------------------------------------
 - You are free to use any assisting plugin to build this, but you are not allowed to use any framework (angular, react, vue etc).
 - All you code pages will be committed to this repo...but you are free to fork this repo in your own github account.
+- Under no circumstance will you update this readMe file.
+- The duration of this project is 2 weeks